What You Need To Know About Protein Powders For Pregnancy

 Fermented vegan proteins are a great pregnancy-friendly supplement that will help you reach your macronutrient needs.

 These protein powders are plant-based, naturally sourced and readily bioavailable.
-They’re also dairy and gluten-free to ensure easy digestion.
+They’re also dairy and gluten-friendly to ensure easy digestion.

 Earth Protein is a Bulk Nutrients staple.
 It’s a non-GMO, soy-free, plant-based protein that comes in all-natural and utterly delicious flavours.